bangiqi/simple-tablayout-viewpager-android/README.md

-First , create your custom <code>PagerAdapter</code> extends <code>FragmentStatePagerAdapter</code> and override some method. and on MainActivity you can use with method <code>addOnPageChangeListener()</code> after instance to change layout when swipe.
-Configure layout tab fragment in class <code>Pager</code>, for example :
+First , create your custom <code>PagerAdapter</code> extends <code>FragmentStatePagerAdapter</code> and override some method. and in MainActivity you can use with method <code>addOnPageChangeListener()</code> after instance to change layout when swipe.
+Configure layout tab fragment in class <code>Pager</code>, for override method example :

 ``` java
     @Override